Destination 》The Pamir Highway and Wakhan Valley

 Year Visited: 2019 – August

 Exploring the Pamirs was in my bucket list for a long time.
-I read many blogs before my travel, but let me assure you, no blog or picture can provide justice, you need to experience this place by yourself.
+I read many blogs before my travel, but let me assure you, no blog or picture can do proper justice, you need to experience this place by yourself.
 I started the journey by self-driving in a rented 4×4 (with a German couple) for first 4 days, after that, I traveled by shared taxis, shared 4×4, hitch-hiked in 1974 Lada, in 18-wheeler Big Rig, in custom ex-military vehicle, hiked for few KMs.
 I had most amazing and most memorable twelve days in the Pamirs and Wakhan Valley.
 This is one of the place I would like to come back and spend more time.
 Sections below provides more information about the Pamirs and Wakhan Valley.

 In addition to Tajikistan visa, travelers to the Pamir Highway and Wakhan Valley will need Gorno-Badakhshan Autonomous Region (GBAO) permit.
 (2019 – August)